 (5) "Cookstove" means an indoor wood-burning appliance designed for the primary purpose of cooking food.

 (6) "Dealer" means a person that sells solid fuel burning devices to retailers or other dealers for resale.
-For the purpose of this Division, a dealer that is also an Oregon retailer shall be considered to be only a retailer.
+For the purpose of this Division, a dealer that is also an Oregon retailer must be considered to be only a retailer.

 (7) “DEQ” means Oregon Department of Environmental Quality.